NavigationContentFooter

 • SQL: The SQL layer helps developers run SQL queries as in a traditional environment.
 It provides all the familiar terms and concepts such as schema, tables, and indexes.
 CockroachDB uses its own SQL feature set.
 Refer to the Cockroach documentation for the complete feature set.

-• Distributed Key-Value Store: The SQL layer communicates with the distributed key-value store so that we can develop large tables and indexes as HBase, BigTable, and others.
+• Distributed Key-Value Store: The SQL layer communicates with the distributed key-value store so that we can develop large tables and indexes such as HBase, BigTable, and others.

 • Distributed Transactions: Transactions are the core part of this application, their implementation of this feature manages the transition from SQL to stores and ranges.